davitomix/twittter_app/README.md

 # Twitter Clone App

-A Twitter wannabe app: Some of the core features of the platform – users, profiles, “friending”, posts, news feed, and “liking” .
+A Twitter wannabe app: Some of the core features of the platform – users, profiles, “following”, posts, and news feed.
 We’ll also implement sign-in with the real Twitter by using Devise.

 ## Built With